Gebeleizis

 Gebeleizis was a god worshiped by the Getae, whose name has been interpreted as a theonym for the Indo-European sky and weather god, evidently also called by the Thracians with a symilar theonym – Zibelthiurdos or Zbelsurdos.
 In ancient literature he is mentioned only by Herodotus.

 Gebeleizis was represented as a handsome man, sometimes wearing a beard.
 The lightning and thunder were his manifestations.
 According to Herodotus, some Getae equated Gebeleizis with Zalmoxis as the same god.

 Name

-The name of the god can be deduced from the Proto-Slavic *gybělь, with meaning disaster, destruction, ruin, devastation, perdition, doom.
+Gebeleizis has an etymology likely rooted in Indo-European sky-god traditions.
+The name is often interpreted as a compound of "gebele" (linked to PIE *ģʰeib-, "to shine" or "bright") and "-zis" (derived from the PIE sky god *Dyēus, cognate to Zeus).
+It is closely associated with the Thraco-Dacian deity Zibelthiurdos, potentially meaning "shining god" or "bright spear".
+Alternatively it's read as Cybele-Zis, the Zeus of Cybele.